1FH/Elk-Stack/ELK Stack Project/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting network access to the network.
-- _Load balancers protect website deployemnts by making a Denial of Service attack require much more thorughput.
+- _Load balancers protect website deployments by making a Denial of Service attack require much more throughput.
 By seperating traffic between many servers, they can provide a more reliable system with higher uptime.
 They do not need all of the servers to be online in order to function correctly._
 - _A jumpbox provides an organization security and ease of access to their network.
 By providing a single place to connect to that has access to the rest of the network, the network can maintain a higher security stance than would normally be allowed if you had to connect to individual machines inside of it._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system metrics.